Create a Classic Data Profile

 1. Log in to Strata Cloud Manager.

-2. Edit the Data Filtering Settings on Strata Cloud Manager to configure the minimum and maximum data size limits and the actions the firewall takes when uploading files or to the DLP cloud service or when inspecting non-file based traffic.
+2. Edit the data filtering settings on Strata Cloud Manager to configure the minimum and maximum data size limits and the actions the firewall takes when uploading files or to the DLP cloud service or when inspecting non-file based traffic.

 3. Select ManageConfigurationData Loss PreventionData Profiles and Add Data ProfileClassic Data Profile.